 A Brief Overview

 Blockchain technology is a method of recording information that makes it impossible to change, cheat the system, or hack.
-It is a transaction done peer-to-peer or you to me, which makes it efficient and cost-effective because it eliminates the middleman, and it is transparent because all the information of the transaction is traceable and verified.
-It will help to envision blockchain as a train; each boxcar is a block of the information held together by the chain (coupling to each car).
+It is a transaction done peer-to-peer or you-to-me, which makes it efficient and cost-effective because it eliminates the middleman, and it is transparent because all the information of the transaction is traceable and verified.
+It will help to envision blockchain as a train; each boxcar is a block of information held together by the chain (coupling to each car).
 Later I will explain how this train rides through the process and the blocks (boxcars) are added.

 Bitcoin is the first cryptocurrency to use blockchain technology successfully.
-It’s basis is a peer-to-peer technology, game theory, and cryptography.
+It’s basis is peer-to-peer technology, game theory, and cryptography.